 Southland Drive will connect to the Ring Road at the intersection of 90 Avenue S.W.
 Southland Drive will be widened from the intersection of Oakmoor Way to the west.
 The graphic below illustrates how Southland Drive will connect to the Ring Road.

 Access to 24 Street S.W. from Oakmoor Drive (the road directly behind the existing Co-op) is a concern.
 How is The City going to address this?

-To address the congestion and access concerns, The City has requested the developer to undertake a transportation review that will explore traffic signalization as a potential solution.
+To address the congestion and access concerns, The City requested that the developer complete a transportation review.
+The review is complete and addresses traffic signalization as a potential solution.

 Are there any details that can be shared about the residential component – such as what size the units will be?
 Will this be targeted for students, seniors, families or rentals?

 The residential units generally consist of one, two and three bedroom apartment suites.
-66% of the units have two bedrooms or more.
+The majority of the units have two bedrooms or more.

 The target audiences are young professionals as well as seniors in the area looking to down size from their larger homes.